|Washington Coast Cleanup||April 17, 2021|

 General Beach Cleanup

-If you will be wilderness camping within Olympic National Park, you'll need to check in at the Olympic National Park Wilderness Information Center (WIC) in Port Angeles to get your permit, but camping and permit fees will be waived (FREE) for Cleanup participants on the nights of Friday the 18th and Saturday the 19th.
-Frontcountry camping at the coastal campgrounds is on a first-come, first-served basis, and camping will be FREE for Cleanup participants on the nights of Friday the 18th and Saturday the 19th.
-The Park will also waive all wilderness permit fees and entrance fees for coastal areas during the Cleanup for participants.
-The WIC in Port Angeles will be open from 8:00 a.m. thru 5:00 p.m.
-For hours, directions, trail status, and other info, call the WIC at (360) 565-3100 or see the WIC website.
+Wilderness campers within Olympic National Park, need to check in at the Olympic National Park Wilderness Information Center (WIC) in Port Angeles to get a permit.
+The WIC in Port Angeles will be open from 9:00 a.m. thru 4:00 p.m Friday and Saturday.
+For hours, directions, trail status, and other info, call the WIC at (360) 565-3100 or see the WIC Website

 - Wear gloves, proper clothing, and water-resistant shoes.